 JDK Enhancement Proposals for Java 15

-So far for Java 15, the following JEPs are marked for addition.
+For Java 15, released 2020/09/15, the following JEPs were added.
 JEP 378, of course, marks the integration of Text Blocks as a fully-fledged feature for Java.
 You can view a full list of the JEPs for Java 15, here.

 - JEP 360: Sealed Classes

 - JEP 377: ZGC: A Scalable Low-Latency Garbage Collector

 - JEP 379: Shenandoah: A Low-Pause-Time Garbage Collector

 JDK Enhancement Proposals for Java 14

 JDK 14, released on 2020/03/17, included a number of features and removals.
 Of note were the Records, Switch Expressions, Text Blocks, and Foreign Memory Access API features.
 Of those, Switch Expressions was added as a standard feature after several rounds of preview.
 You can view the full list of Java 14 JEPs, here.

 JDK13, released to the public in September 2019, introduced a second preview round for switch expressions, and a first preview for text blocks – both of which came from Project Amber.
 You can view a full list of the Java 13 JEPs, here.